CodeSlicing/pure-swift-ui-tools/README.md

 ## Versioning

 This project adheres to a [semantic versioning](https://semver.org) paradigm.
-I'm sure a lot will change after WW20, so that's probably when version 2.0.0+ will appear.

 ## Version History